MyPureCloud/developer-center-blog/source/2021-04-16-cx-as-code/index.md

 category: 0
 ---

 Greetings everyone.
-I am excited today to introduce the newest tool to the Genesys Cloud developer ecosystem: **CX as Code**. **CX as Code** is a configuration management tool that allows you to define Genesys Cloud configuration objects (e.g. Queues, Skills, Users, etc) in plain old text files AND then apply that configuration across multiple Genesys Cloud organizations.
+I am excited today to introduce the newest tool to the Genesys Cloud developer ecosystem: **CX as Code**. **CX as Code** is a configuration management tool that allows you to define Genesys Cloud configuration objects (e.g. Queues, Skills, Users, etc) in plain old text files and then apply that configuration across multiple Genesys Cloud organizations.
 It is ideally suited for use in a CI/CD (Continuous Integration/Continuous Deployment) deployment pipeline.

 Using the **CX as Code** tool promotes a number of DevOps best practices, including: